-- Understanding that paphs are both slow growers and that they only spike once per new growth, comes the next tricky component.
-Paphs need consistent care year round.
+Understanding that paphs are both slow growers and that they only spike once per new growth, comes the next tricky component…Paphs need really consistent care year-round.
 You can’t forget about them for half the year and start watering them in the spring.
-They grow slowly but need very consistent conditions to maintain that growth through the spring, summer, fall and winter.
+They grow slowly but need very consistent conditions to maintain that slow but progressive growth through the spring, summer, fall and winter.

-- Paphs are great for people with a routine.
+So… TL;DR: Paphs are great for people with a routine.

 Basic Care for Paphiopedilums